 Certain of the Company's derivative contracts contain provisions that adjust the level of collateral the Company is required to post based on the Company's debt rating (or based on the financial strength of the Company's life insurance subsidiaries for contracts in which those subsidiaries are the counterparty).
 Additionally, certain of the Company's derivative contracts contain provisions that allow the counterparty to terminate the contract if the Company's debt does not maintain a specific credit rating (generally an investment grade rating) or the Company's life insurance subsidiary does not maintain a specific financial strength rating.
 If these termination provisions were to be triggered, the Company's counterparty could require immediate settlement of any net liability position.
-As of December 31, 2021 and 2020, the aggregate fair value of derivative contracts in a net liability position containing such credit contingent provisions was \$383 million and \$326 million, respectively.
-The aggregate fair value of assets posted as collateral for such instruments as of December 31, 2021 and 2020 was \$383 million and \$324 million, respectively.
-If the credit contingent provisions of derivative contracts in a net liability posited as collateral for such instruments as of December 31, 2021 and 2020 was \$383 million and \$324 million, respectively.
-If the credit contingent provisions of derivative contracts in a net liability posited as collateral for such instruments would be required to be posted as collateral or needed to settle the instruments immediately would have been nil and \$2 million, respectively.
+As of December 31, 2022 and 2021, the aggregate fair value of derivative contracts in a net liability position containing such credit contingent provisions was \$240 million and \$383 million, respectively.
+The aggregate fair value of assets posted as collateral for such instruments as of December 31, 2022 and 2021 was \$236 million and \$383 million, respectively.
+If the credit contingent provisions of derivative contracts in a net liability position as of December 31, 2022 and 2021 was \$236 million and \$383 million, respectively.
+If the credit contingent provisions of derivative contracts in a net liability position as of December 31, 2022 and 2021 was \$236 million and \$383 million, respectively.
+If the credit contingent provisions of derivative contracts in a net liability position as of December 31, 2022 and 2021 were triggered, the aggregate fair value of additional assets that would be required to be posted as collateral or needed to settle the instruments immediately would have been \$4 million and nil, respectively.